jordanfromcanada/AdvancedFilterAutomationVBA/README.md

 # AdvancedFilterAutomationVBA
 Perform multiple Advanced Filter actions dynamically in Excel using VBA.
-Useful for visualizing data in Excel to be saved as a PDF for diplay purposes and sharing.
+Useful for visualizing data in Excel to be saved as a PDF for display purposes and sharing.

 In the example below, a manager has a table of employees and wants to visualize how their work is distributed across three projects.